mans4321/-Distributed-Staff-Management-System-DSMS-using-CROBA/readme.md

 ** edits based on id and returns success/fail message.
 ** The fields that should be allowed to change are address, phone and location (for DoctorRecord), and designation, status and status date (for NurseRecord).

-#implementation
+#Implementation
 You should design the ClinicServer maximizing concurrency.
-In other words, use proper synchronization that allows multiple police manager to perform operations for the same or different records at the same time. http://stackoverflow.com/questions/19541582/storing-and-retrieving-arraylist-values-from-hashmap
+In other words, use proper synchronization that allows multiple clinic manager to perform operations for the same or different records at the same time. http://stackoverflow.com/questions/19541582/storing-and-retrieving-arraylist-values-from-hashmap

+#Test Cases
+* Test creating, editing and counting records
+* Test FIFO
+* Test server leader election